 The lake was beautiful with a calming influence especially in the mornings when the mists gently float above the surface.
 As the day progresses and the sun dissipates the mists and the massive alpine mountains in the distance become visible.
 Dispite the distance, we could appreciate the size and majesty of those mountains.
 Maybe on another trip we can actually get closer and take a tram to the top of one of the peaks.

+The primary reason we went to Morges is to watch Alyssa skate.
+Here is a picture of the skating rink called the Patinoire located on Avenue Henry-Warnery.
+It looks like a huge boat turned upside down.
 The day after we arrived, we went to the rink to watch Alyssa practice.
 I had to have my coffee, so I went to the bar/restaurant to get a cup of coffee and pannini for me, and hot cocoa for Max.
 I was expecting to-go paper cups, but instead, I was given ceramic cups, saucers, silverware, cloth napkins and a small tray for an elegant, little snack to take back to our seats.
 We watched Alyssa practice in cozy, warmth as we enjoyed our snacks.

 Morges is located in the French speaking area of Switzerland.
 I wonder, if there are different dialects or accents to distinguish a Swiss French versus someone from Southern France versus someone from Paris?
 I wish I had a keen ear to distinguish the difference but the language itself is music to my ears.
 Hard to understand, but music anyway.
 There are other areas of Switzerland where the primary language is German, Italian or Romanesque.